salwaElkaddaoui/unet/README.md

 - **Network depth**: Configurable by setting the number of blocks.
 - **Initial filters**: Start from 64 (default) or any other value.

+All parameters are set in **config/config.yaml**, making it easy to experiment with different architectures.

 ### Data Format

 - Training and test images: RGB JPEG images.